 Learn how to apply for admission

-The Indiana University School of Nursing offers a Bachelor of Science in Nursing (BSN) degree program with two tracks—traditional and RN to BSN—on the Fort Wayne campus and a new BSN accelerated secondary track.
+The Indiana University School of Nursing offers a Bachelor of Science in Nursing (BSN) degree program with three tracks on the Fort Wayne campus—traditional BSN, RN to BSN, and a new BSN accelerated second-degree track.

 Indiana University School of Nursing academic programs are designed to prepare students to sit for applicable licensure in Indiana.
 Information regarding applying for RN licensure in the State of Indiana, please visit: https://www.in.gov/pla/3723.htm.
 If you plan to pursue licensure in a state other than Indiana, please review each state’s educational requirements for licensure and certification and state licensing board contact.
 Specific information regarding each state’s licensure requirements can be found on the NCSBN website at https://www.ncsbn.org/14730.htm.
 If you have questions regarding licensure, please contact Denise Kneubuhler, 260-257-6802.